15 Amazing Things To Do in Zagreb (Croatia)

 The many fantastic things to do in Zagreb make this city a real highlight in Croatia.
 Many travelers are visiting the coast of the Adriatic Sea or the beautiful Croatian islands, however, more and more tourists also decide to take a city trip to the Croatian capital.
 And not without reason!
 A visit to Zagreb is definitely worth it because this metropolis has a lot to offer.
 While sightseeing, you can explore a beautiful old town, marvel at the shortest funicular in the world, visit interesting museums and discover magnificent viewpoints.
-But what are the ultimate best things to do in Zagreb and which attractions should not be missed?
+But what are the ultimate best things to do in Zagreb, what are the hidden gems, and which attractions should not be missed?

 In this guide, you will find the absolute best attractions and things to do in Zagreb in Croatia.
 In addition, we show you beautiful pictures, give great insider tips and show you where to stay.

 General Information about Zagreb

-The city of Zagreb, with 320,000 inhabitants, is the capital of Croatia, and is located inland about 165 kilometers from the coast.
-Together with Dubrovnik, Split and Rijeka, this metropolis is one of the most worth seeing in the country and therefore definitely worth a trip.
+The city of Zagreb, with 760,000 inhabitants, is the capital of Croatia, and is located inland about 165 kilometers from the coast.
+Together with Dubrovnik, Split and Rijeka, this metropolis is one of the most worth seeing in the country.
+A trip to Zagreb is worthwhile, as the Croatian capital offers numerous opportunities for activities and things to do.
 Especially impressive in Zagreb is the mix of rich Habsburg heritage, traditional Balkan culture and modernity.
 In addition, you can expect a lively nightlife, cozy street cafés, interesting museums and numerous opportunities for sightseeing and shopping.

 Zagreb is divided into several districts, with most of the attractions located directly in the old town.
 The most worth seeing attractions are located in the so-called upper town “Gornji Grad” with the Kaptol and in the lower town “Donji Grad”.
-In between there is the beautiful main square, which is also the junction for bus and streetcar.
+In between there is the beautiful main square, a true must-see in Zagreb, which is also the junction for buses and streetcar.

 The Best Things to Do in Zagreb